 Idealized clocks and measuring rods are introduced for measuring space and time in fundamental physics, especially in the theory of relativity :

-are those calibrated clocks whose speed (frequency of the periodic events used) is not affected by any non-universal influences such as temperature or applied forces.
+are those calibrated clocks whose speed (frequency of the periodic events used) is not affected by any non-universal influences such as temperature or forces acting.
 Thus, a pendulum or hourglass clock would be completely unusable here (whose running speed is directly determined by gravity, it stops in a weightless state); similarly, other mechanical clocks could be affected by mechanical deformations of their components.
-Electronic oscillators and atomic clocks are considered to be the most suitable in this respect .
+Electronic oscillators and atomic clocks are considered to be the most suitable in this respect.

 Ideal measuring rods

-are length-calibrated scales whose length is not affected by any non-universal influences such as temperature or forces.
+are length-calibrated scales whose length is not affected by any non-universal influences such as temperature or forces acting.
 Ideal measuring rods should therefore be made of a non-thermally expandable material, sufficiently strong and rigid.